oanapintoiu/bank_tech_test/README.md

      * if either the debit or credit amount is missing, this will be replaced by 2 pipe characters ||;
      * statement will display in reverse chronological order, starting with the latest transaction.

-* The program will take into account if any withdrawls will cause the balance to become negative and display an error of 'Insufficient funds funds'.
+* The program will take into account if any withdrawls will cause the balance to become negative and display an error of 'Insufficient funds'.

 ## 3. User Story